Emberá people: History of the Emberá in Panama

-In the late 1700s, the Emberá began migrating from the Choco region to modern-day Colombia to what is currently the Darién province of Panama, which had been home to the Tule or Kuna people at the time of European contact.
-This migration was prompted by the Spanish, and took the form of a conflict between the Emberá and the Kuna, moving the latter into the lands along the Caribbean coast which now form the Comarca Guna Yala and San Blas Islands.
+In the late 1700s, the Emberá began migrating from the Choco region to modern-day Colombia to what is currently the Darién province of Panama, which had been home to the Tule or Guna people at the time of European contact.
+This migration was prompted by the Spanish, and took the form of a conflict between the Emberá and the Guna, moving the latter into the lands along the Caribbean coast which now form the Comarca Guna Yala and San Blas Islands.
 The Darién has subsequently become recognized as the homelands of the Emberá in Panama, though they had also settled as far west as Lake Gatún and the riverine areas of what would become the Canal Zone.

-During the 19th century, during which it was part of the Gran Republica de Colombia, the Darién was inhabited almost exclusively by the indigenous Emberá and Guna peoples along with the descendants of escaped African slaves, known as darienitas or libres.
+During the 19th century, during which it was part of the Gran Republica de Colombia, the Darién was inhabited almost exclusively by the Indigenous Emberá and Guna peoples along with the descendants of escaped African slaves, known as darienitas or libres.
 Typically, darienitas settled in port towns at the mouths of rivers while the Emberá would live along the rivers downstream.
 This historical trend is still reflected in the current regional demographics; many port towns have retained their darienita identity, such as La Palma, Yaviza and Garachine, while many contemporary Emberá towns are found downstream along the rivers.

 Panama seceded from the Republic of Colombia, achieving its independence in 1903.
 However, Eastern Panama still remained isolated and undeveloped during this time.
 While trade with the darienitas increased the access that the Emberá had to resources such as off-board motors, kerosene lamps, hunting rifles, and other modern commodities which would change their daily lives, major changes started taking place in the 1950s and 1960s.
-This period observed the influence of missionaries and the involvement of the revolutionary government of Omar Torrijos, who actively sought to integrate the indigenous population of Darién into Panamanian society by encouraging them to settle into communities for access to government-sponsored services such as schools and health centers.
+This period observed the influence of missionaries and the involvement of the revolutionary government of Omar Torrijos, who actively sought to integrate the Indigenous population of Darién into Panamanian society by encouraging them to settle into communities for access to government-sponsored services such as schools and health centers.
 This initiated the transition of the Emberá people, who until that time had lived dispersed in small family units throughout the rainforest, into settled communities.

-The Darién province changed dramatically with the completion of the Pan-American highway into the province as far as Yaviza.
+The Darién province changed dramatically with the construction of the Pan-American highway into the province as far as Yaviza.
 Before the creation of the highway, the dominant if not exclusive mode of trade and transportation between Panama City and the Darién was by boat.
 The construction of this highway through a previously untraversable terrain had a number of significant effects.
 Farmers from the interior of the country, often called interioranos, began to migrate into the Darién in large numbers, effecting demographic shifts and an unprecedented scale of logging and deforestation for the purpose of establishing cattle ranches.
 It also shifted the economic and political centers of the province from the coastal darienita cities to the new towns being established along the highway by these settlers.